 - Comprehensive Plans: This type of plan offers the most overall benefit.
 Services such as trip cancellation, baggage loss, airline delays or cancellations, and medical emergencies are typically covered under a comprehensive plan.

-- Medical Only Plans: These plans cover you should you become unexpectedly ill or injured during your trip.
+- International Travel Medical Insurance Plans: These plans cover you should you become unexpectedly ill or injured during your trip.
 You would typically be reimbursed for your medical expenses up to the limit of the particular plan that you choose.

 - Evacuation Plans: This plan covers you in the event that you need to be evacuated out of a particular place to seek medical care in another place.
 If you know that you are going to be in a remote area and have underlying health concerns, then an evacuation plan might be important to consider.
 (This is also a good time to determine whether your existing health insurance plan provides any coverage if you’re out of the country.)